AlecAivazis/graphql-over-kafka/docs/source/intro/auth.rst

 everyone to see.
 Eventually you'll want to be able to specify which users are able to see which entries in our api.
 Thankfully, hiding pieces of data based on the current user is easy in nautilus.
-Simply, add a function to the api named to match the service record that takes the user as an argument and returns true if the user can see the object and false if not.
+Simply, add a function to the api decorated to match the service record.
+This function takes the user as an argument and returns true if the user can see the object and false if not.
 For example, say we had set up a relationship between recipes and users through another connection service.
 We could limit the results in the recipe query to only those written by the current user by changing our api service to